-Faculty: Professors Bier (chair), Brennan, Carayon, Ferris, Lee, Linderoth, Radwin, Shi, Vanderheiden, Veeramani, Vernon, Wright, Zhou; Associate Professors Alagoz, Karsh, Krishnamurthy, Li, Wiegmann; Assistant Professors: Luedtke, Montague; Affiliate Professors Burnside, Carnes, DeCroix, Finster, Maravelias, Mutlu, Noyce, Qian, Sesto, Shah, Smith, Thomadsen
+Faculty: Professors Bier (chair), Brennan, Carayon, Lee, Linderoth, Radwin, Shi, Vanderheiden, Veeramani, Zhou; Associate Professors Alagoz, Krishnamurthy, Li, McLay, Wiegmann; Assistant Professors: Liu, Luedtke; Affiliate Professors Burnside, Carnes, Crnich, DeCroix, Ferris, Greenberg, Finster, Maravelias, Mutlu, Noyce, Pugh, Qian, Sesto, Shah, Smith, Steege, Thomadsen, Vanness, Wright

 The Department of Industrial and Systems Engineering offers opportunities for graduate study leading to the master of science and the doctor of philosophy degrees in industrial engineering.
 Five areas of specialization are available, each designed to produce graduates capable of leading new and developing areas within industrial and systems engineering.
 The five areas, each with its own courses of study and admission procedures, are: decision science/operations research, health systems, human factors and ergonomics, manufacturing and production systems, and quality engineering.
 Since each area offers faculty, research, and courses that are unique, both with respect to each other and to much of industrial and systems engineering taught elsewhere, it is advisable to see Graduate Program on the department website for further information.

 The specialization in decision science/operations research seeks to train students in the methodology needed for research in decision science and operations research, and to prepare them for careers in research and teaching.
 Graduate study focuses on one or more of these areas: applied probability and statistics in decision making; psychology of judgment and decision making; evaluation and optimization of decisions; and decision support systems.